hrcg/Vatra/README.md

 - [Prerequisites](https://github.com/hrcg/Vatra#prerequisites)

 ## Quickstart
-Download the project and run it on your own IDE, you need to create a database or you can download the included sample one.
+Download the project and run it on your own IDE, you need to create a database or you can download the included sample one (sample_db).

 ## Prerequisites